Antonio Area Freeway System

 westbound HOV lane starts

 just north of La Cantera Pkwy.
 There is an intermediate

 entrance/exit point between Camp Bullis Rd. and Dominion Dr. for

 traffic to exit for Boerne Stage Rd. and Ralph Fair Rd.
 The

-will merge into the left general-purpose mainlane.
+where it merges into the left general-purpose mainlane.

 entrance/exit point between Stonewall Pkwy. and Camp Bullis Rd. for